Semantic Self-Distillation for Language Model Uncertainty: Experiments

-We treat the student's dispersion score as a \emph{pre-generation} risk score: higher values indicate greater semantic spread and higher hallucination risk.
+We first evaluate whether the distilled semantic density provides a reliable \emph{pre-generation} hallucination signal.
+Specifically, we treat the entropy of the predicted distribution as a prompt-level risk score: higher entropy corresponds to greater semantic dispersion and increased hallucination risk.
 We report AUROC and AUPRC against correctness labels determined using an LLM-as-judge framework.

-\paragraph{SSD compares favourably to teacher dispersion.} We first compare the student’s dispersion score to the standard deviation of the teacher’s $S=32$ semantic embeddings, which we term \textit{teacher dispersion} (TD).
-Table~\ref{tab:ed-vs-ssd} reports results across models.
-Despite requiring no inference-time sampling, SSD outperforms TD on four of the seven models investigated in AUROC and on all seven in AUPRC.
+\paragraph{SSD compares favourably to teacher dispersion.} We compare the student's dispersion score to the standard deviation of the teacher's $S=32$ semantic embeddings, which we term \textit{teacher dispersion} (TD).
+Table~\ref{tab:ed-vs-ssd} reports results across models and datasets.
+On the TriviaQA dataset, despite requiring no inference-time sampling, SSD outperforms TD on four of the seven models investigated in terms of AUROC and on all seven in AUPRC.
 We attribute this in part to a smoothing effect: TD is a finite-sample statistic and assigns zero uncertainty to prompts where the model consistently produces the same answer, even when that answer is incorrect.
 By contrast, SSD learns a continuous mapping from prompt representations to semantic uncertainty, enabling differentiated risk estimates in such degenerate cases, which likely contributes to its stronger AUPRC.